API References

 1 2 0 1 1 1

-Individual documents do not have a lexicon associated with them, we have to pass in a lexicon as an additional argument.
+Individual documents do not have a lexicon associated with them, so a lexicon must be passed as an additional argument.

 Examples